civo/cli/README.md

 ## Global Options

-The civo cli have mutiple global options, that you can use, like this:
+The civo cli have multiple global options, that you can use, like this:

 ```
       --config string   config file (default is $HOME/.civo.json)